amorphie/tag/README.md

 ### Automated Test

-Project is focused to API testing for validating the functionalty.
+Project is focused to API testing for validating the functionality.

 Project uses https://www.thunderclient.com (vscode add-on) as a testing tool.